 - Polyshades by Minwax – Brightens all wood cabinets in the home (kitchen, bath etc.)

-- Mr. Clean Magic Eraser – Works well on cabinets and scuff marks.
+- Mr. Clean Magic Eraser – Works well on cabinets and other scuff marks.

 - Holloway House Quick Shine Floor Finish – The green bottle plus a washable, microfiber mop.
-So much more effective than Swiffer.
+It’s much more effective than Swiffer.

-- Flat Paint in light neutral grays and beiges.
+- Eggshell Paint in light neutral grays and beiges.
 Recommend SW Repose Gray and SW Accessible Beige.

 - Air Fresheners – If you are going to use aromas, studies show that citrus is the best scent when selling a home; it conveys cleanliness.
 Many folks think that cinnamon, cookies, and florals convey warmth, but studies show that they bring to mind images of “grandma’s old house” instead.
 Stick to orange and lemon scents.
 Yankee makes a scent called Vanilla-Lime that knocks my socks off.
 If you don’t care for citrus, try something like “clean cotton”.